wlandau/r-multiverse.github.io/governance.md

 Administrators have write access to all code repositories under the [`r-multiverse`](https://github.com/r-multiverse) GitHub organization and maintain the infrastructure for the project.
 They have the right to create Proposals, cast votes on all Proposals on community-related decisions, the right to appoint Moderators, and the right to change the composition of the RMC itself.
 The RMC as a whole is the entity that controls the project, and is responsible for the continued shaping of this governance document and other policies, including the Review Policy and Code of Conduct.

+### Code of Conduct Committee Member

+The Code of Conduct Committee is responsible for receiving and managing reports of unacceptable community behavior.
+Code of Conduct Committee members review complaints, investigate them promptly and fairly, and follow the enforcement guidelines outlined in the [Code of Conduct](conduct.md).

 ## Project Management and Collaboration